To visit the Duomo of Florence: symbol and center of the city

 What will surprise you most of our rooms and suites is the proximity of the Brunelleschi’s Dome and the Cathedral from your windows.
 In particular, we suggest the Duomo Suite, decorated in red shades, with four-poster bed, a marble bathroom and, above all, a direct view of the Brunelleschi’s Dome and the Pagliazza Tower Suite which is housed inside the Pagliazza Tower: a journey through history, an immersion among comfort, relax and the pleasure of being in the heart of one of the most beautiful cities in the world.

-For information and reservations you can contact us by email at email@example.com, by phone at +39.055.27370 or fill in the following fields.
+For information and reservations you can contact us by email at email@example.com, by phone at +39.055.27370 or contact us.
 We will answer as soon as possible.

 Do not miss a visit to the Florence Cathedral.
 See you there!